 Sailing magazine websites

-(Quoted descriptions are taken from International Boat Industry Boating Media Guide, 2006 - the rest are ours)
+(Quoted descriptions are taken from International Boat Industry Boating Media Guide, 2006 or the publication's website - the rest are ours)

 48 North The Pacific Northwest sailing magazine - free local distribution.